 Just wanted to share some of my R&D testing of Turbulence FD.
 It’s a gaseous fluids plug-in for Cinema 4D.
 Similar to the 3DS Max plug-in, Fumefx.
 It’s a lot of fun and quite powerful.
 Site to buy Turbulence FD.
-Few tests.
-First up is a matchmoving test where I added fire and smoke using Turbulence FD (TFD) and the second is a camera mapped photo using Projection Man inside of Cinema 4D then of […]

 I have a new class over at Cineversity.
 I show you a few ways you can use matchmoving data from SynthEyes with Cinema 4D and Projection Man.
 Programs covered in the class: SynthEyes, After Effects, Cinema 4D, Nuke and Photoshop. link

 Just a quick little test of a Jet taking off.
 Started out as just an object matchmove exersie but then I decided to push it further by adding in a CG Jet, heat haze and a few other things.
 See the After/Before below.

 Ever since I saw Peder Norrby’s starlings study project file for Particular I wanted to put my own spin on it.
 I rigged a bird in C4D using Cactus Dan’s Tools a few months back and I thought this would be the perfect time to make a flap cycle and use it as a sprite for Trapcode Particular.
 So I made three different versions of flap cycles at different angles and plugged them into Particular.
 It’s a pretty neat effect and Trapcode Particular never ceases to amaze me.
 So many uses.
 Thank you Peder!

 Here’s a look at an up and coming tutorial that I’m working on.
 I shot the footage with my 550D, shot a HDR on set, shot a lens grid, match-moved the footage in SynthEyes, added some CG elements in C4D, rendered in Vray then comped it all together in After Effects.
-Thus, it will be a pretty in-depth tutorial .
-Music: Daft Punk from The Tron Legacy soundtrack.
-Track 2: The Grid.
-I had to […]

 I just got VrayforC4D today and I wanted to do some testing with it.
 Certainly going to take a little bit of time to get use to but I’m very impressed!
 For this render I used C4D, Vray, Xplode, Mograph 2 and did a little bit of post work like some subtle DOF and motion blur in After Effects.
 I’ve been really busy lately but I hope to have a new tutorial up very soon!

 Quick Tip number two: Using SynthEyes to generate a 2D tracker in After Effects.